ultralytics/ultralytics/docs/yolov5/tutorials/pytorch_hub_model_loading.md

 ---
 comments: true
+description: Learn how to load YOLOv5🚀 from PyTorch Hub at https://pytorch.org/hub/ultralytics_yolov5 and perform image inference.
+UPDATED 26 March 2023.
 ---

 📚 This guide explains how to load YOLOv5 🚀 from PyTorch Hub at [https://pytorch.org/hub/ultralytics_yolov5](https://pytorch.org/hub/ultralytics_yolov5).
 UPDATED 26 March 2023.

 ## Before You Start